In This Article

 Again, the APY is based on the interest rate and how often interest compounds.
 Depending on the terms of your savings account, interest might compound daily, monthly, quarterly, or yearly.

 To calculate interest on a savings account, you’ll need to know:

 - Compounding frequency

 You’ll also need to take into account any additional contributions you make to savings over time.
-The easiest way to calculate compound interest for a savings account, money market account, or CD is to use an online savings calculator.
+The easiest way to calculate compound interest for a traditional savings account, crypto savings account, money market account, or CD is to use an online savings calculator.